dumux/dumux/examples/1ptracer/README.md

     using type = OnePTestSpatialParams<GridGeometry, Scalar>;
 };
 ```
-The local residual contains analytic derivative methods for incompressible flow:
+We use the local residual that contains analytic derivative methods for incompressible flow:
 ```cpp
 template<class TypeTag>
 struct LocalResidual<TypeTag, TTag::IncompressibleTest> { using type = OnePIncompressibleLocalResidual<TypeTag>; };
 ```
-In the following we define our fluid properties.
+In the following we define the fluid properties.
 ```cpp
 template<class TypeTag>
 struct FluidSystem<TypeTag, TTag::IncompressibleTest>